 Chung et al (2013) Identification and rescue of α-synuclein toxicity in Parkinson patient-derived neurons.
 Science 342 983 PMID: 24158904

 Hatstat et al (2021) Characterization of small-molecule-induced changes in Parkinson's-related trafficking via the Nedd4 ubiquitin signaling cascade.
 Cell Chem.Biol.
 28 14 PMID: 33176158

 If you know of a relevant reference for NAB 2, please let us know.

-Currently there are no citations for NAB 2.
 Do you know of a great paper that uses NAB 2 from Tocris?
-If so please let us know.
+Please let us know.